 We’re in the thick of the Covid-19 outbreak right now, and it’s obviously an unsettling time for lots of people around the world.
 And, everyone’s feeling the impact of the pandemic in their own ways.

 Let me go ahead and jump right into the question.
 Typically, when we create content – blogs, videos, social media posts – we analyze the latest trends, trending keywords, and build content around it.
 But, during these unprecedented times, you’ve got to adjust your marketing messages to cater to your audience’s current needs and mindset.

-I’ve put together three tips for creating content during the Coronavirus pandemic.
+I’ve put together three tips which we mainly use while working as a content marketing agency for creating content during the Coronavirus pandemic.